alaashabouni/fend-neighborhood-map/README.md

 ## Neighborhood Map

-This project displays a selection of coffeeshops in Oakland,CA. Please use the search feature to narrow down the selection.
+This project displays a selection of coffeeshops in Oakland,CA. Click on Menu button in top left corner to see list of all coffee shops.
+Use the search feature to narrow down the selection.
 Click on location markers to learn more information about each coffee shop.

 ### Instructions